rochus-keller/WorkTree/README.md

 13. Run make; after a couple of minutes you will find the executable in the tmp subdirectory.

 Alternatively you can open WorkTree.pro using QtCreator and build it there.

-This procedure builds plain WorkTree without Lua and CLucene support which is sufficient for most use cases.

 ## Support
 If you need support or would like to post issues or feature requests please use the Github issue list at https://github.com/rochus-keller/WorkTree/issues or send an email to the author.